WGLab/SeqMule/README.md

 * Fast and easy customization

-   Just change the 'advanced_config' file!
+   Just use predefined `advanced_config` or change it yourself!

 * Sun Grid Engine (SGE) integration